denbuzze/denbuzze.github.com/_posts/2010-04-25-loading-everything-at-once-javascript-html-css.markdown

 Too be honest I got everything working quite fast (+/- 1,5 hour) but it took a bit longer to make everything cross-browser.
 Especially the last part, loading the JavaScript and CSS dynamically.

 I knew jQuery just recently added the [$.getScript](http://api.jquery.com/jQuery.getScript/) but that added an extra Ajax call which I wanted to avoid in the first place.
-After lurking through the jQuery api and [source code](http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.js), I found out that the [$.globalEval](http://api.jquery.com/jQuery.globalEval/) function did exactly what I wanted for the JavaScript part.
+After lurking through the jQuery API and [source code](http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.js), I found out that the [$.globalEval](http://api.jquery.com/jQuery.globalEval/) function did exactly what I wanted for the JavaScript part.

-Maybe I didn’t look well enough, but I actually couldn’t find any native jQuery method that would load the CSS dynamically.
+Maybe I didn't look well enough, but I actually couldn't find any native jQuery method that would load the CSS dynamically.
 So I wrote something that is heavily based on [a post](http://www.phpied.com/dynamic-script-and-style-elements-in-ie/) by [Stoyan Stephanov](http://www.phpied.com/):

 {% highlight javascript %}
 var head = document.getElementsByTagName('head').item(0);